AusClimateService/npcp/reports/phase1/phase1_report.md

 where $F$ is the CDF of either the observations ($o$) or model ($m$) for an historic ($h$) or future/projection period ($p$).
-That means $F_{m,p}^{-1}$ and $F_{m,h}^{-1}$ are the quantile functions (inverse CDF) corresponding to the future and historical model simulations respectively.
+That means $F_{m,p}^{-1}$ and $F_{m,h}^{-1}$ are the quantile functions (inverse CDF) corresponding to the future and historical model simulations, respectively.
 Returning to our observed median value of $25^{\circ}$ (i.e. $x_{o,h} = 25$),
 the corresponding CDF would return a value of 0.5 (i.e. $F_{o,h}(25) = 0.5$).
 The difference between the future ( $F_{m,p}^{-1}(0.5)$ ) and